- for Frequent Flyers90

 |Second Year Value||$480||$300|

-If you want to get a card to cover some immediate travel expenses, you should consider the more expensive Venture Rewards card.
-Not only is the annual fee waived for the first year, but the sign-up bonus is worth $400, which is twice as much as VentureOne’s bonus.
+If you want to get a card to cover some immediate travel expenses, you should consider the more expensive Venture Rewards Card.
+Not only is the annual fee waived for the first year, but the sign-up bonus is worth $500, which is twice as much as VentureOne’s bonus.

 In the long term, you’ll want to be sure that the rewards you earn will be worth at least as much as the annual fee.
 To cover Venture Rewards’ $95 fee, you’ll have to spend at least $2,950 a year.
 The VentureOne card is a safer bet because you’ll never have to pay an annual fee.

-Compare VentureOne® Rewards Credit Card to other Cards
+Compare the VentureOne® Rewards Credit Card to other Cards

 The VentureOne card is a great choice if you’re looking for a no-fee travel card with hassle-free redemptions, but there are other options too.
 All of the cards below allow you to redeem miles for statement credits toward travel purchases or for cash back.